fxnai/docs/predict/discord.md

 {% callout %} You can only add `fxnbot` to Discord servers where you are an admin. {% /callout %}

-## Logging in on Discord
+## Logging in to Function
-Next, you need to authenticate so that Function knows what predictors you have access to.
 Function authenticates you using your Discord username.
 First, head over to [Discord](https://discord.com/app) and grab your username:

 ![Retrieving your Discord username](/discord-username.gif)